 Currently, Floridians can gamble in any of the state’s multiple tribal casinos and poker rooms, at racetracks and jai-alai frontons, and via the state-run Florida Lottery.
 Recently there have been significant efforts to expand legal gambling in the state as well.
 In particular, the 2021 Seminole-state of Florida gaming compact lays out rules for mobile sports betting and roulette and craps tables to be offered at tribal casinos.

-Still, it appears as if lawmakers and the Seminole Tribe are on board with gaming expansion in Florida, which only increases the need for Floridians to know about the importance of responsible gambling.
+Given all of the gambling options in Florida as well as the prospects for those options to increase, it is vital for Floridians to know about the importance of responsible gambling.
 Both players and operators should understand what it means to gamble responsibly as well as how to seek help if gambling becomes a problem.